Existence of God: Outside of Western thought

 Existence in absolute truth is central to Vedanta epistemology.
 Traditional sense perception based approaches were put into question as possibly misleading due to preconceived or superimposed ideas.
 But though all object-cognition can be doubted, the existence of the doubter remains a fact even in nastika traditions of mayavada schools following Adi Shankara.
-The five eternal principles to be discussed under ontology, beginning with God or Isvara, the Ultimate Reality cannot be established by the means of logic alone, and often require superior proof.
+The five eternal principles to be discussed under ontology, beginning with God or Isvara, the Ultimate Reality, cannot be established by the means of logic alone, and often require superior proof.

-In Vaisnavism Vishnu, or his intimate ontological form of Krishna, is equated to the personal absolute God of the Western traditions.
-Aspects of Krishna as svayam bhagavan in original Absolute Truth, sat chit ananda, are understood originating from three essential attributes of Krishna's form, i.e., "eternal existence" or ', related to the brahman aspect; "knowledge" or chit, to the paramatman; and "bliss" or ananda in Sanskrit, to bhagavan.
+In Vaisnavism, Vishnu, or his intimate ontological form of Krishna, is equated to the personal absolute God of the Western traditions.
+Aspects of Krishna as svayam bhagavan in original Absolute Truth, sat chit ananda, are understood as originating from three essential attributes of Krishna's form, i.e., "eternal existence" or ', related to the brahman aspect; "knowledge" or chit, to the paramatman; and "bliss" or ananda in Sanskrit, to bhagavan.